Baylex/Survey_NLP/README.md

 4. Perform Topic Analysis
 5. Pull results into Tableau for an interactive Dashboard
 6. PowerPoint for sharable file for those outside the organization
-7. Refine data collection process to save hours of work from campus leaders
+7. Refine data collection process to save hours of work for campus leaders

 # Problem Statement
 We had a teacher observation form created by an outside organization.
 The form had several questions including 3 fill in the blanks.
 My best estimate for the time investment over the course of that year is that principals/APs spent 2000 work hours completing the walkthrough form.
 My team asked for analysis but left out the fill in the blanks.
 I completed the analysis in Tableau, but I still wanted to dig into the qualitative data, which was over 5000 text entries to sift through.